-Bullet Journaling How To— Using a planner and keeping a journal are two of the most practical, popular habits one can adopt.
+Bullet Journaling How To Start a Bullet Journal— Using a planner and keeping a journal are two of the most practical, popular habits one can adopt.
 Keeping an art journal is also a powerful way to stay present, meditate on what matters, and practice mindfulness on a daily basis.
 Oh, and how about we throw in post-its too…they’re sure useful!

 What if we told you there was a way to do all of the above at once?
 It’s called a bullet journal and it’s one of the most flexible, beautiful systems ever for both organizing your life and keeping track of your thoughts.
 It only works, though, if you set it up right.